Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Five years ago, it became clear that digital was the fastest-growing medium for marketing and advertising.
-Then just a few years ago, mobile went from the platform to watch to one that businesses must leverage to reach consumers.
+It’s clear that digital is the fastest-growing medium for marketing and advertising.
+Mobile has gone from the platform to watch to one that businesses must leverage to reach consumers.

-Now it’s evident that video is the front-runner in the digital media race; it’s the fastest growing advertising category on mobile, on desktop and overall – outpacing even social media display spend – and is projected to be #1 through 2020.
+Now it’s evident that video is the front-runner in the digital media race; it’s the fastest growing advertising category on mobile, on desktop and overall – outpacing even social media display spend.

 Yet so many businesses still keep video on the back-burner.
 Is this you?
 Is video an afterthought, something you added in to your marketing plan at the last minute?
 If so, you’re missing a big opportunity.